-Such an acceleration of sums due on the Bonds does not accelerate the Financial Guarantors's payment obligation under the Financial Guarantees.
-The Financial Guarantors shall only be liable to make payments in respect of the Bonds (pursuant to the Financial Guarantees) on the dates on which such payments would have been required to be made if such amounts had not become immediately due and payable.
+Such an acceleration of sums due on the Bonds does not accelerate AGE and/or AGM's payment obligation under the Financial Guarantees.
+AGE and/or AGM shall only be liable to make payments in respect of the Bonds (pursuant to the Financial Guarantees) on the dates on which such payments would have been required to be made if such amounts had not become immediately due and payable.

-9.2 While the Financial Guarantors are the Majority Creditor(s), save in the circumstances set out in Condition 6.3, neither the Bondholders nor the Bond Trustee will have any rights to call for acceleration of the Bonds following the occurrence of an Event of

-Default or for any enforcement of the security for the Bonds unless instructed or directed by the Financial Guarantors.
+While the Financial Guarantors are the Controlling Creditor, save in the circumstances set out in Condition 6(c) (Mandatory Redemption - Above Par Redemption) and 6(d) (Mandatory Redemption - Below Par Redemption) and as described below, neither the Bondholders nor the Bond Trustee will have any rights to call for repayment of the Bonds following the occurrence of an Event of Default or for any enforcement of the security for the Bonds unless instructed or directed by the Financial Guarantors.

-10. PRESCRIPTION
+10. Prescription

-Claims for principal and interest shall become void unless the relevant Receipts or Coupons and/or the relevant Bonds (as the case may be) are presented for payment within ten years (in the case of principal) and five years (in the case of interest) of the later of (i) the date on which the payment in question first becomes due and (ii) if the full amount payable has not been received in London by the Principal Paying Agent or the Bond Trustee on or prior to such due date, the date on which (the full amount having been so received) notice to that effect has been given to the Bondholders.
+Claims for principal and interest shall become void unless the relevant Coupons and/or the relevant Bonds (as the case may be) are presented for payment within five years (in the case of interest) and ten years (in the case of principal) of the later of (i) the date on which the payment in question first becomes due and (ii) if the full amount payable has not been received in London by the Principal Paying Agent or the Bond Trustee on or prior to such due date, the date on which (the full amount having been so received) notice to that effect has been given to the Bondholders.